-MITCHAM: American or Confederate flag: Pick one or the other
+MITCHAM: American or Confederate flag: pick one or the other

-My feelings about The Madison County Journal’s founder, Frank Gillispie, who died in 2019, are not simple.
+My feelings about this paper’s founder, Frank Gillispie, who died in 2019, are not simple.
 When I remember him, I think of small-town journalism.
 I also think of the South and the narratives we accept or deny.
 I think of the Confederacy and how it seems to live with many people long after its time.

 There is a kind of Southern, country ingenuity that I think a lot of people don’t understand about the rural South.
 I certainly didn’t until I moved to Madison County.
 There is a know-how that some have that I just don’t, because I’ve seen it and felt my shortcomings next to it.
 It’s a generalized knowledge, an old farmer’s mentality, a self reliance that ties back to having a smokehouse, an outhouse, a lack of money, but a do-it-yourself ethic that will pull you through.
 I think most of you who live here can understand what I’m talking about.
 And most people who have lived in urban settings their whole life likely don’t understand it.